 Test in Norwegian

-The concluding Norwegian test measures the language proficiency levels in writing and speaking in accordance with the levels in the Common European Framework.
-It describes the language proficiency at six levels: A1 (beginner) A2, B1, B2, C1 and C2 (native speaker).
+The concluding Norwegian test measures the language proficiency levels in writing and speaking in accordance with the levels in the Common European Framework (CEFR) .
+CEFR describes the language proficiency at six levels: A1 (beginner) A2, B1, B2, C1 and C2 (native speaker).

-More detailed information about the levels you can find here.
+More detailed information about the levels can be found here.

-The concluding Norwegian test (and the social studies test) is obligatory for the individuals who got their first settlement permit as of 01.09.2013 and are entitled to the right and duty in pursuance of the Introduction Act (Introduksjonsloven).
+The concluding Norwegian test (and the Social studies test) are mandatory for the individuals who got their first settlement permit as of 01.09.2013 and are entitled to the right and duty in pursuance of the Introduction Act (Introduksjonsloven).

 Permanent Residence Permit

-All applicants for permanent residency who have the right and duty, or duty to tuition in accordance with the Introduction Act are required to have completed 300/600 hours of Norwegian and Social studies tuition.
+All applicants for permanent residency who have the right and duty, or duty, to tuition in accordance with the Introduction Act are required to have completed 550 hours (right and duty) or 250 hours (duty) of Norwegian and 50 hours Social studies tuition.

 With effect from 2017, applicants with a right and duty to free tuition who were granted their first residence permit as of 1st September 2013 are also required to have: